corndel-swe/js-supportbank/day-2-exercises.md

 Finally, you'll find a function `makeBreakfast()` inside `exercises/breakfast.js`.

-This function should return the toast and coffee that you made from the previous functions.
-Make sure to await them, and pass them any arguments they need.
+This function should return the `toast` and `coffee` that you made from the previous functions.
+Make sure you `await` them, and pass them any arguments they need.

 ## Exercise 2: Error Handling